Tommy813-lab/cloud-infra-monitoring-lab/.github/ISSUE_TEMPLATE/feature_request.md

 ﻿---
 name: Feature Request
-about: Suggest improvements or new features for the web app
+about: Suggest improvements or new features for monitoring scripts
 title: "[FEATURE] "
 labels: enhancement
 assignees: